mongodb/docs/source/includes/mms-snapshots-list-output-fields.rst

      - document array
      - The individual parts that comprise the complete snapshot.

-       - For a :term:`replica set`, this array contains a single document.
+       - For a replica set, this array contains a single document.
-       - For a :term:`sharded cluster`, this array contains one document for each shard plus one document for the :term:`config server`.
+       - For a sharded cluster, this array contains one document for each shard plus one document for the :term:`config server`.

    * - ``parts.clusterId``
      - objectId
-     - ID of the :term:`replica set`.
+     - ID of the replica set.

    * - ``parts.compressionSetting``
      - string